Ariana Grande: Products and endorsements

 In November 2015, she released a limited edition handbag in collaboration with Coach.
 In January 2016, she launched a makeup collection with MAC Cosmetics, donating 100% of proceeds to the MAC AIDS Fund.
 In February 2016, Grande launched a fashion line with Lipsy London.
 Later that year, she teamed up with Brookstone, using the concept art of artist Wenqing Yan, to design cat ear headphones.
 In 2017, Grande collaborated with Square Enix to create a character based on herself for the mobile game Final Fantasy Brave Exvius.
 Grande was a limited-time unlockable character as part of the Dangerous Woman Tour event, which also included an orchestral remix of Grande's song "Touch It"; the character, Dangerous Ariana, is a magical support character who uses music-based attacks.
 In September 2017, she became a brand ambassador for Reebok.

-In August 2018, she partnered with American Express for The Sweetener Sessions, a partnership which continued through the Sweetener World Tour in 2019, alongside T-Mobile.
+In August 2018, she partnered with American Express for the Sweetener Sessions, a partnership which continued through the Sweetener World Tour in 2019, alongside T-Mobile.
 In March 2019, she partnered with Starbucks for the launch of the Cloud Macchiato beverage.
 In May 2019, Grande was announced as the face of Givenchy's fall-winter campaign.
 The campaign began in July and generated $25.13 million in media impact value.
 In July 2024, she became the brand ambassador of Swarovski; Grande's first appearance as the face was in the house's holiday campaign in October 2024.
-Grande collaborated with the company's global creative director Giovanna Battaglia Engelbert on a capsule collection, released in January 2025.
+Grande collaborated with the company's global creative director Giovanna Battaglia Engelbert on two capsule collections, released in January 2025 and March 2026.
 Beats, Samsung, Fiat, Reebok, and Guess products have been featured in Grande's music videos.
 She has appeared in commercials for Macy's, T-Mobile, and Apple, as well as for her own fragrances.
 Since 2019, Grande has been among the ten highest-paid individuals on Instagram.
-As of 2023, Grande earns $1.6 million per sponsored Instagram post.
+As of 2025, Grande earns $2 million per sponsored Instagram post.